INF554/project-teampeace/transcript.md

 ## Slide 15
-(choice1.svg)Explain your design process, rationale for the layout, story, choice of forms:
+Explain your design process, rationale for the layout, story, choice of forms:

 - Simple and clean layout which is easy to understand.
 - Well designed pages with good story flow.